Fandango at Sonoma CD

 Special teachers 25% discount on Fandango at Sonoma CD.

-For your discount, please email or send with check; the name of your school, grades taught.
+For your discount, please email or send with check; the name of your school, grades taught, shipping address and a list of your order items.

 K-12 Teachers and Dance instructors!!